-- apply knowledge of research methodology in multiple tourism environments and situations to contribute to literature and practice; - identify, analyse and solve complex and abstract research problems with creative and informative ideas; - critically evaluate multiple sources and utilise these to solve problems within unfamiliar contexts; - work independently as a researcher in tourism and take responsibility for decisions and actions; - present (written and oral) research results in a professional manner with insightful solutions; and - act ethically responsibly in the planning and execution of research and to accept responsibility for own work, behaviour, decisions and the use of resources.
+- apply knowledge of research methodology in multiple tourism environments and situations to contribute to literature and practice: - identify, analyse and solve complex and abstract research problems with creative and informative ideas; - critically evaluate multiple sources and utilise these to solve problems within unfamiliar contexts; - work independently as a researcher in tourism and take responsibility for decisions and actions; - present (written and oral) research results in a professional manner with insightful solutions; and - act ethically responsibly in the planning and execution of research and to accept responsibility for own work, behaviour, decisions and the use of resources.

-Module code: TMBP680 Year module NQF level 8 Module name: Advanced Nature Tourism Module outcomes Upon the completion of this module, the student should demonstrate: applied knowledge and an unerge and an unerge applied knowledge and an unerge and implement the ability to apply and implement the ability to apply and implement the ability to analyse and set understanding of visitor interprete the advanced ability to apply and to manage and conduct rigoroute an applied understanding of a set applied understanding of a set rism, adventure tourism and get ent complex procedures relating). blve complex and unfamiliar p etation within natural areas. nd effectively implement comple us interpretation and solutions to knowledge relating to the otourism. to park management and problems through the of x monitoring strategies to tourism-related impacts w and produce insights ne pillars of natural area tourism, d critically reflect on ethical issues creation of new knowledge and o unfamiliar contexts with the aim • an applied understanding of marine tourism and the ability to address issues in the management thereof.
+Module code: TMBP680 Year module NQF level 8

+Module name: Advanced Nature Tourism

+Upon the completion of this module, the student should demonstrate:

+- applied knowledge and understanding to apply natural area tourism in a global and South African context. - applied knowledge and an understanding of how to evaluate knowledge relating to the pillars of natural area tourism, namely ecotourism, wildlife tourism, adventure tourism and geotourism. - the ability to apply and implement complex procedures relating to park management and critically reflect on ethical issues guiding ecolodge development). - the ability to analyse and solve complex and unfamiliar problems through the creation of new knowledge and understanding of visitor interpretation within natural areas. - the advanced ability to apply and effectively implement complex monitoring strategies to unfamiliar contexts with the aim to manage and conduct rigorous interpretation and solutions to tourism-related impacts on natural areas. - an applied understanding of and the ability to critically review and produce insights relating to the different policies applicable in natural area tourism and the importance of it for tourism in natural areas. - an applied understanding of marine tourism and the ability to address issues in the management thereof.

 The following summative assessment methods will be utilised for all outcomes Class assessments (class participation assessments, class tests); assignments.

 The following summative assessment methods are utilised for all outcomes: